Andjelaaaa/brainprep/README.md

 # brainprep 🧠
 Preprocessing for pediatric (1–7 yo) MRI brain data

-This preprocessing follows the BIDS standard and writes all outputs directly into your dataset’s `derivatives/brainprep/` folder.
-It works with any BIDS-compliant dataset that provides an `exclude.yaml` file.
-After raw-image QC, the workflow runs in three steps and supports both cross-sectional and longitudinal datasets.
+This preprocessing tool follows the BIDS standard and writes all outputs directly into your dataset’s `derivatives/brainprep/` folder.
+It works with any BIDS-compliant dataset that provides an `code/qc/raw/exclude.yaml` file.
+The workflow runs in three steps and supports both cross-sectional and longitudinal datasets.

-Pipeline (per T1w):
+Pipeline (per T1w structural volumes):

 **SynthStrip → N4 → affine registration → SynthSeg → WhiteStripe intensity normalization**.